-DSE users should refer to the trust eye test and glasses policy.
+DSE users should refer to the Trust's Eye Test and Glasses Policy.

 8. Manual Handling

 All manual handling tasks must be identified, logged, risk assessed and reviewed on a regular basis.
 Staff involved with manual handling tasks as part of their duties will be provided with appropriate training.